TCWagner/rconnect/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-We then need to create a dispersal kernel for the species under consideration.
+Now we the dispersal kernel for the species under consideration as a matrix.
+We can create a simple, negative exponential dispersal kernel with the function *dispersalKernel*.
 Assuming a negative exponential decrease of the seeds with distance and a dispersal distance of \~14m the decay is 0.19.

-To create the kernel, we need to provide the cellsize of our raster containing the suitable habitats (5m), and the intended radius of our kernel in cells.
+To create the kernel, we need to provide the cell size of our raster containing the suitable habitats (5m), and the intended radius of our kernel in cells.
 By default, the kernel center cell will be set to 0 and the kernel normalized to sum up to 1.